jwbensley/dfz_name_and_shame/docker/README.md

 source venv/bin/activate
 cd docker/
 docker-compose up -d
+docker-compose logs -f
 ```

 To shut the entire pipeline down simply run: `docker-compose down`

 On Ubuntu the `ufw` may block connections between containers.

-* This will allow REDIS access from the other contains: `sudo ufw allow from 172.16.0.0/12 to 172.16.0.0/12 proto tcp port 6379` (TODO: this should be locked down further)
+* This will allow REDIS access from the other contains: `sudo ufw allow from 172.16.0.0/12 to 172.16.0.0/12 proto tcp port 6379` (TODO: this should be locked down further.
+Also, is it even needed now that DNAS is migrated from `docker` to `docker-compose` ?)
-* This will allow access to BIRD: `sudo ufw allow from 172.16.0.0/12 to 172.16.0.0/12 proto tcp port 8000`
+* This will allow access to BIRD: `sudo ufw allow from 172.16.0.0/12 to 172.16.0.0/12 proto tcp port 8000` (TODO: this should be locked down further.
+Also, is it even needed now that DNAS is migrated from `docker` to `docker-compose` ?)

-To start an individual container from the pipeline use: `docker-compose up -d dnas_redis`
+To start an individual container from the pipeline use: `docker-compose up -d dnas_parser`

-To stop and remove an individual container use: `docker-compose stop dnas_redis && docker-compose rm dnas_redis`
+To stop and remove an individual container use: `docker-compose stop dnas_parser && docker-compose rm dnas_parser`

-To run BASH on a container use: `docker-compose exec dnas_redis /bin/bash`
+To run BASH on a container use: `docker-compose exec dnas_parser /bin/bash`
 &nbsp;